joeyhage/homebridge-alexa-smarthome/README.md

 ### Echo devices

-Echo devices appear in HomeKit as Televisions which enables media control via the [Control Center](https://support.apple.com/guide/tv/use-ios-or-ipados-control-center-atvb701cadc1/tvos).
+Echo devices appear in HomeKit as Televisions which enables media control via the [Control Center remote controls](https://support.apple.com/guide/tv/use-ios-or-ipados-control-center-atvb701cadc1/tvos).

-To use Control Center, follow [these instructions](https://support.apple.com/guide/tv/use-ios-or-ipados-control-center-atvb701cadc1/tvos) to add the controls to your device.
-Once Control Center is open, you can change the device you are controlling using the `⌄` arrow next to the device name at the top of the screen.
+To use the Control Center remote controls, follow [these instructions](https://support.apple.com/guide/tv/use-ios-or-ipados-control-center-atvb701cadc1/tvos) to add the remote to your device's Control Center.
+Once the remote is open, you can change the device you are controlling using the `⌄` arrow next to the device name at the top of the screen.

-Control Center features:
+Remote control features - **you must start the media on the Echo (music, audio book, etc) before you can control it.
+It may take up to a minute for the remote to start working once media is playing**:
   - Play
   - Pause
   - Next (right arrow)